eyrakas/eyrakas/about.md

 permalink: /about/
 ---

 Sakariya Aynashe is a graduate student of MDS at University of British Columbia, Vancouver Campus.
+He will complete his program by the middle of 2020.

 ### More Information